unrealwork/axibase-collector/jobs/jmx.md

 Each configuration includes a list of MBean queries consisting of two parts:

 * [Object Name](https://docs.oracle.com/javase/7/docs/api/javax/management/ObjectName.html) pattern
-* Attribute Name pattern or list
+* Attribute Name list

 ```
 org.apache.activemq:brokerName=localhost,type=Broker   -->     TotalProducerCount, TotalMessageCount
 ```

 Object Name pattern matches all MBean instances of specified type and name.

-The Attribute Name pattern locates attributes of those matched MBeans whose values will be retrieved and sent to the database.
-List of attribute names can be specified as an alternative to Attribute Name pattern.
+The Attribute Name list selects attributes whose values will be retrieved and sent to the database.
+Attribute Name list can include specific names as well as name patterns.

+Both part of the query support wildcards:

+* Asterisk (*) replaces any number (including zero) of characters
+* Question mark (?) replaces any one character

 ##### Object Name Pattern Examples